Leonardo-Boss/suckless-site/suckless.org/coding_style.md

 Enums vs #define
 ----------------
-* Use enums for values that are grouped semantically and #define otherwise.
+* Use enums for values that are grouped semantically and #define otherwise

 		#define MAXSZ  4096
 		#define MAGIC1 0xdeadbeef